Valdef/Face_recognition/README.md

+This program can recognise any faces that are inputted in Images folder.
-This project is to develop my coding skills and recognise faces using a webcam.
+This project is to develop my coding skills.